awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-linux.md

    Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?
    ```

-If you run into issues installing Docker, see the [Troubleshooting](#serverless-sam-cli-install-linux-troubleshooting) section later in this guide\.
+If you run into issues installing Docker, see the [Troubleshooting](#serverless-sam-cli-install-linux-troubleshooting) section later in this guide, or the [Docker installation guide](https://docs.docker.com/engine/installation/#installation) for additional troubleshooting tips\.

 ## Step 6: Install Homebrew<a name="serverless-sam-cli-install-linux-homebrew"></a>